E26 compliance · Class survey · All IACS members

 Cyber Management and Implementation Document

 The ClassNK cyber management notation covering IMO baseline cyber risk management requirements.
-Verifies that the vessel’s SMS incorporates the five functional elements of cyber risk management required by MSC-FAL.1/Circ.3.
+Verifies that the vessel’s SMS incorporates the functional elements of cyber risk management required by MSC-FAL.1/Circ.3.

 Part X — E26 / E27